dnelson-1901/elftoolchain/BASE-SYSTEM-IMPORT.rst

 @LIBELF-DEFINE-HOST-BYTEORDER@

-  A place holder to be replaced by the downstream project's method to determine the runtime byte order to use (ELF2LSB or ELF2MSB).
+  A placeholder to be replaced by the downstream project's method to determine the runtime byte order to use (ELF2LSB or ELF2MSB).

   Projects using GCC or CLANG would not ordinarily need to use this